FarmBot-Docs/farmbot-software/v13/Extras/troubleshooting/advanced-software-troubleshooting.md

 When your device has software problems, it's best to perform a software reset before investigating.
 There are two ways to perform a reset of FarmBot's software, **but only one way is recommended when investigating software problems**.

-**Soft reset:** A soft reset is performed by clicking the <span class="fb-button fb-red">FACTORY RESET</span> button in the web app.
+**Soft reset:** A soft reset is performed by clicking the <span class="fb-button fb-red">SOFT RESET</span> button in the web app.
 It is only useful for simple tasks like changing WiFi passwords.
-It is not appropriate for diagnosing software problems or starting a device from a "clean slate" because it will not remove all configuration data from an SD card. **Do not use the FACTORY RESET button if you are troubleshooting a software problem.** You should instead perform a "hard reset".
+It is not appropriate for diagnosing software problems or starting a device from a "clean slate" because it will not remove all configuration data from an SD card. **Do not use the SOFT RESET button if you are troubleshooting a software problem.** You should instead perform a "hard reset".

 **Hard reset:** A hard reset will cleanly re-write FarmBot OS to an SD card.
 It will overwrite corrupt data and is the preferred method to perform a reset when a device is having software problems.